 YOUR ACADEMIC ADVISOR

-You will be assigned an academic advisor during the months of July and August.
+You will be assigned an academic advisor during the month of July.
 To find out who your academic advisor is, follow these instructions:

 - Log on to your myPlymouth account;